Sosta Motorhome Parking in Italy

 The one big difference in Italy, is that the drain in the ground is sometimes the toilet emptying point too.

-In France, however, there will always be a separate emptying area for the loo, which never goes into the waste water drain that you drive over!
-Oh how careful you have to be!
+In France, however, as many of you will know, there will always be a separate emptying area for the loo, which never goes into the waste water drain that you drive over.

 As with everything, location is key and no more so than a Sosta motorhome parking in Italy.
 Whether it be a big city such as Florence or a scenic mountain village in The Dolomites.
 The chances are, there will be a Sosta somewhere close to park the night.